jduff/Pins/README.md

 let space = UILayoutGuide()
 mainView.addLayoutGuide(space)
 nestedView.pin(.right, to: space.leftAnchor, padding: 10)

+// Animate a constraint
+let top = nestedView.pin(.top, to: mainView) // returns a NSLayoutConstraint that you can use later on

+top.constant = 30
+UIView.animateWithDuration(0.3) {
+    self.layoutIfNeeded()
+}
 ```

 - When you call `pin` on a `View` we set `translatesAutoresizingMaskIntoConstraints` to `false` so you don't need to.